bamarni/pi64/README.md

 ## Installation

-Once downloaded, you can follow the [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) for writing the image to your SD card.
+Once downloaded, you can follow [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) for writing the image to your SD card.

 During first boot the installation process will continue for a few minutes, then the Raspberry Pi will reboot and you'll be ready to go.